POSITION TITLE: Inspector/HCV Specialist

 - Ensures new admissions and inspections are conducted in an acceptable time frame according to the latest HUD regulation, procedure and notices, prescribed by FWBHA and HUD compliance.

-Accountability: Holds self, accountable for measurable high-quality, timely, and cost-effective results.
-Determines objectives, sets priorities, at work.
-Accepts responsibility for mistakes.
-Complies with established procedures and rules.
+ACCOUNTABILITY: Holds self, and others if applicable, accountable for measurable high-quality, timely, and cost-effective results.
+Determines objectives, sets priorities, and accepts responsibility for mistakes.
+Complies with established control systems and rules.

-Decision Making: Makes sound, well-informed decisions; perceives the impact and implications of decisions; commits to action, even in uncertain situations, to accomplish organizational goals, causes change.
-Exercises significant discretion and independent judgment in pertaining to inspections.
+DECISION MAKING: Makes sound, well-informed, and objective decisions; perceives the impact and implications of decisions; commits to action, even in uncertain situations, to accomplish organizational goals, causes change.
+Exercises significant discretion and independent judgment in departmental responsibilities.
 Interprets specific policies, regulations, laws, and theories, and makes recommendations to senior management of action to be taken.

-Communication Skills: Expresses information to individuals or groups effectively, taking into account the audience and nature of the information; listens to others, attends to nonverbal clues, and responds appropriately.
+COMMUNICATION SKILLS: Expresses information to individuals or groups effectively, taking into account the audience and nature of the information; makes clear and convincing oral presentations; listens to others, attends to nonverbal clues, and responds appropriately.
 Writes in a clear, concise, organized, and convincing manner for the intended audience.

 - Excellent typing skills.